 Accessibility is another factor that you’ll need to consider when looking for a warehouse location.
 The location will need to give you access to all the aspects of your business that meet your needs.
 For example, it will need to have good access to customers for easier transportation and shipping.
 Check if the roads are good, if access is available, what traffic is like and if there is clearance for trucks.

 Another element to consider is proximity to workers and the job market.
 What is a good area where you will be able to staff all the needed jobs in the warehouse?
 Are there enough workers nearby that will have the skills that you need?
 Also, is the warehouse within a reasonable commute for these workers?

 This is perhaps one of the most important elements to consider, as the cost of the warehouse will have a large effect on your company.
 Is your current warehouse location the most cost effective, or would it be better to move elsewhere?
 For example, healthy local demands in labor can drive up labor costs, while putting your warehouse in an area with a large transient population will result in more training costs.
 You’ll need to put together a labor analysis with all these important factors to consider.

 As we have discussed, there are many factors to keep in mind when searching for a warehouse location.
 Take careful consideration when choosing a warehouse location as overlooking an important factor can lead to losses and greater costs for your business.
 If you’re looking for a cost-effective storage solution, consider Allshelter for your next warehouse.
-We’ll be more than happy to find a warehouse solution that works for your company.
-More information is available on our website at http://www.allshelter.com.au/.
+We’ll be more than happy to find a warehouse efficiency solution that works for your company.
+More information is available on our website at https://www.allshelter.com.au/.
 Contact us today!